 (1) the nature, extent, and seriousness of the conduct; (2) the circumstances surrounding the conduct, to include knowledgeable participation; (3) the frequency and recency of the conduct; (4) the individual's age and maturity at the time of the conduct; (5) the extent to which participation is voluntary; (6) the presence or absence of rehabilitation and other permanent behavioral changes; (7) the motivation for the conduct; (8) the potential for pressure, coercion, exploitation, or duress; and (9) the likelihood of continuation or recurrence.
-AG ¶ 20(c) the individual has received or is receiving counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; and AG ¶ 20(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts.
-Applicant's scant, generalized explanation for his financial problems is insufficient to trigger the application of AG \P 20(b).
-He provided no proof of any debt payments, nor does he contend that any have been paid.
-Moreover, it appears that as of September 2016, he was not making payments under the Chapter 13 bankruptcy petition.
-None of the remaining mitigating conditions applies.
-Applicant has failed to mitigate the financial considerations security concern.
-Whole-Person Concept Applicant deserves credit for his military service, and subsequent job stability in the private sector after retiring.
-These positive factors are insufficient to overcome the security concerns generated by his ongoing financial problems.
-Formal Findings Formal findings for against Applicant on the allegations set forth in the SOR, as required by section E3.1.25 of Enclosure 3 of the Directive, are: Paragraph 1, Guideline F: AGAINST APPLICANT Subparagraphs 1.a - 1.r: Against Applicant Conclusion In light of all of the circumstances presented by the record in this case, it is not clearly consistent with the security of the United States to grant Applicant eligibility for a security clearance.
+AG \P 20(c) the person has received or is receiving counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; and AG ¶ 20(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts.
+Applicant's failure to provide any explanation for why he incurred delinquent debts, and his failure to provide any documentary evidence about the current status of his debts, render all of the mitigating conditions inapplicable.
+Applicant failed to mitigate the financial considerations security concerns.
+Whole-Person Concept In Applicant's answer, he mentioned that a separation from a woman with whom he had been cohabiting, and later, his separation from his ex-wife, together with some medical problems, may have contributed to his financial problems.
+However, he did not elaborate.
+Under these circumstances, my evaluation of the whole-person concept does not change the conclusion reached in my evaluation of the relevant disqualifying and mitigating conditions.
+Formal Findings Formal findings for against Applicant on the allegations set forth in the SOR, as required by section E3.1.25 of Enclosure 3 of the Directive, are: Paragraph 1, Guideline F:

+AGAINST APPLICANT Subparagraphs 1.a - 1.n:

+Against Applicant

+Conclusion

+In light of all of the circumstances presented by the record in this case, it is not clearly consistent with the security interests of the United States to grant Applicant eligibility for a security clearance.
 Eligibility for access to classified information is denied.

 Marc E. Curry Administrative Judge